Could You Use Software Development Insurance?

 - Code documentation

 These insurance measures have either high costs or low benefits.
-Regression testing, often done manually, takes a long time and is often hampered by time pressure.
+Regression testing tends to take a long time and be done manually, so it’s infrequent.
 The disadvantages of siloing developers are well-known.
 Builds and smoke testing provide only rudimentary information.

-Most people perceive unit tests as a quality measure: By the time the code gets to testing, it’s already in good shape, so QA can spend their time more usefully.
+Most people consider unit tests a quality measure: by the time the code gets to QA, it’s already in good shape, so the testers can spend their time more usefully.
 That is correct, but not enough.

-When teams have enough unit tests, which they can run quickly and frequently, that is insurance: It allows them to develop software without fear of ruin.
+When teams have enough unit tests, which they can run quickly and frequently, that is insurance: it allows them to develop software without fear of disaster.

 - They can experiment with alternative solutions and constructs, instead of sticking to one idea.